GabrielSlima/blog/articles/clean-code-comments.md

     </p>
     <p>
         So what does it mean?
 That the developer lied?
 Of course not.
 I've been working with a team where the MVP idea is strong.
-That means that we work delivering the bare minimun every sprint but what we deliver has the minimum value for the user.
+That means that we work delivering the bare minimun every sprint but what we deliver has a value for the user.
 This way of thinking is great for new projects because there is so much to do.
-Setting up environments for the first time, CI/CD pipelines that need to be created, basic security implementations, testing environments and so on...building the meminum features is great in this cases.
+Setting up environments for the first time, CI/CD pipelines that need to be created, basic security implementations, testing environments and so on...building the minimum, only the features that has enough to provide value for the user is great in those cases.
         <br>
-        Most probably this happend in the past and the developer was working with them with this MVP mindset for each feature too.
+        Probably this happend in the past and the developer was working with them with this MVP mindset for each feature too.
 The project was new.
     </p>
-    <h3>So comments are bad...so I shouldn't use them?</h3>
+    <h3>So comments are bad and I'm supposed not to use them?</h3>
     <p>
         I worked with a cool guy that always said out loud that <b>if your code needs comments, refact it</b>.
         <br>
         I agree with him.
 As I said in the past subhead, the code is the only documentation that will always be updated and will never lie to you.
 If your code needs comments that's because you didn't expressed your thoughts well.
-So the best that you can do is just refact it.
+So the best you can do is just to refact it.
         <br>
-        It's like when you write an entire text message but no one can understand what you are saing.
+        It's like when you write an entire text message but no one understands it.
 It's best that you just reformulate what you are trying to say.
     </p>
     <p>